symfony/symfony-docs/forms.rst

 Installation
 ------------

-In applications using :doc:`Symfony Flex </setup/flex>`, run this command to install the form feature before using it:
+In applications using :ref:`Symfony Flex <symfony-flex>`, run this command to install the form feature before using it:

 .. code-block:: terminal